-- · a spouse; or - a dependent child.
+- a) a spouse; or - b) a dependent child.

 The right to continued coverage is triggered by a qualifying event, which, but for the continued coverage, would result in a loss of coverage under the health plan.
 A "loss of coverage" includes ceasing to be covered under the same terms and conditions as in effect immediately before the qualifying event or an increase in the premium or contribution that must be paid by a covered person.
 Qualifying events include: